 Oh.
 My.
 Gosh.
 This improvised dinner that was absolutely, fabulously divine, with a hint of earthiness from the mushrooms, flavor from the leeks, and brightness from the artichoke hearts all coming together to coat the penne with love and delicioiusness.
 It’s easy to make, with a simple broth of just artichoke water, butter, and olive oil thickened with a bit of flour.
 Read on!

-A fabulous warming winter root vegetable soup recipe with celeriac and curry – my delicious and divine interpretation of a Nepenthe soup.
+Here’s a recipe for fabulous warming winter root vegetable soup recipe with celeriac and curry.
+It’s my delicious and divine interpretation of a soup we tried at Big Sur’s Nepenthe one night.
 Easily adaptable to a vegetarian diet and completely gluten-free.
 Enjoy!
-Click through for recipe and photos.

 Cooking with flowers – this is one of my 2013 New Year’s resolutions, so I couldn’t resist sneaking nasturtium petals into Julia Child’s herb biscuits this morning.
 Her classic recipe produces light, flaky biscuits, and the addition lemon pepper and spicy nasturtium petals add extra zing.
 Lovely at brunch with scrambled egg or at dinner with curried celery root soup.
 Click through for the recipe.